List of Formula One broadcasters: United Kingdom and Ireland

 In July 2018, it was understood that Channel 4 were in final negotiations with Sky and Liberty Media to continue with the free-to-air rights.
+Channel 4 shows sprint qualifying and races; Grand Prix qualifying and races as extended highlights.
 From 2019 to 2022 Channel 4 airs the British Grand Prix live plus the remaining races as highlights.
 In 2021, Sky Sports F1 partnered with Channel 4 to broadcast the season-concluding Abu Dhabi Grand Prix live and free-to-air.
 In 2022, Sky recently extended their contract to 2029, and Channel 4 until 2023.
+In July 2023, Channel 4 extended their contract to 2026.

 United States

 Cable television network ESPN aired Formula One races in the United States between 1984 and 1997.
 From 1998 to 2000, coverage was split between Speedvision (full live coverage) and Fox Sports Net (usually taped delayed).
 From 2001 to 2012, Speedvision (later renamed Speed) had full coverage of the championship, with select races also airing on broadcast networks (ABC in early years, CBS in 2005, Fox from 2007 to 2012).

 On 14 October 2012, NBC Sports signed a four-year deal to broadcast Formula One races in the United States.
 The majority of its coverage (including most races, and all practice/qualifying sessions) was broadcast by the pay channel NBCSN (with CNBC as an overflow channel), while four races were aired by the free-to-air NBC network per-season.
 The network also streamed additional camera feeds through its digital platforms.

 On 4 October 2017, ESPN announced that it had acquired rights to Formula One under a multi-year deal beginning in 2018.
 ESPN had previously broadcast Formula One from 1984 to 1997.
 The majority of coverage will be carried by ESPN2, but two races (Monaco, Britain) will be carried on the main ESPN channel, and three races (Canada, United States and Mexico; it would later air the Miami Grand Prix starting in 2023), as well as an afternoon encore of the Monaco Grand Prix (following its Indianapolis 500 telecast in 2018), will be broadcast free-to-air on ABC.
 Unlike the previous contract with NBC Sports, Formula One will retain over-the-top rights, ESPN will reportedly not pay a traditional rights fee, and it was originally announced that the broadcasts would rely primarily on the world feed.
 However, it was later announced that ESPN would utilize Sky Sports' coverage.
 On 22 October 2022, ESPN recently extended their deal until 2025.
-Starting in 2023, Five races will be aired on ABC, with Monaco to be aired live on the network for the first time.
+Ahead of the 2025 United States Grand Prix, Apple TV obtained five-year exclusive streaming rights to the sport from 2026 onward.
+Starting in 2023, five races will be aired on ABC, with Monaco to be aired live on the network for the first time.